Each month during the school year, FPES provides its member newspapers with educational resources for important holidays and observances.

 - NCTE: Hispanic Heritage Month begins today

-The theme of National Newspaper Week 2024 is Telling Our Stories.
+The theme of National Newspaper Week 2025 is Embracing Local Journalism for a Better Future.

 - Tampa Bay Times NIE publication: Journeys in Journalism – An Exploration of Photography